top of page

 In much of Europe—particularly in Germany, France, Sweden, Denmark, and Switzerland—cinema sound design is approached with a mindset that feels almost counter-intuitive to modern commercial entertainment: louder is not better.

 While many parts of the world associate cinematic impact with chest-thumping bass and extreme volume levels, European cinemas operate on a different belief system altogether—storytelling clarity and listening comfort.
+This philosophy is deeply rooted in both cultural values and acoustic science.

-Loudness vs Perception: The European Perspective
+Loudness vs. Perception: The European Perspective

 European cinemas generally operate at lower average Sound Pressure Levels (SPL) than theaters in Asia or North America.
 Yet audiences consistently describe the experience as: